 fit-and-flare wedding dresses blog header image

-Are you dreaming of a modern wedding dress that’s classic, elegant and figure-flattering?
-One of the most beloved wedding gowns is the fit-and-flare silhouette.
+Are you dreaming of a modern wedding dress that’s classic, elegant, and figure-flattering?
+One of the most beloved silhouettes is fit and flare wedding dresses.
 Keep reading to learn why brides of all shapes and sizes can wear this stunning style on their special day.

-Fit-and-flare wedding dresses, also known as trumpet or mermaid dresses, are characterized by a fitted bodice which flares out at the hips and thighs, creating a dramatic silhouette.
+Fit and flare wedding dresses, also known as trumpet or mermaid dresses, have a fitted bodice that flares out at the hips and thighs, creating a dramatic silhouette.

-A fit-and-flare wedding dress is characterized by a fitted bodice and flared skirt, which creates a dramatic and curvy silhouette.
+Fit and flare wedding dresses are characterized by a fitted bodice and flared skirt.
+This creates a dramatic and curvy silhouette.
 This style is different from other gown styles, such as A-line or ballgown, which have a full skirt and a fitted bodice.

 Absolutely!
-Fit-and-flare wedding dresses can be made in plus sizes to fit and flatter all body types.
-Many of our gowns are designed up to size 36.
-It is important to work with a designer, tailor or bridal boutique that specializes in plus size gowns to ensure the perfect fit.
+Fit and flare wedding dresses also come in plus sizes to fit and flatter all body types.
+Our gowns are designed up to size 36.
+It is important to work with a designer, tailor, or bridal boutique that specializes in plus size gowns to ensure the perfect fit.

 Fitted bodice and flared skirt

-The fitted bodice of a fit-and-flare bridal gown is designed to hug a bride’s figure, while the flared skirt creates a dramatic statement.
-This can be customized to the bride’s preference, such as a fishtail or a more traditional flare.
+The fit and flare bridal gown is designed to hug a bride’s figure and create a dramatic statement.
+This is customizable to the bride’s preference, such as a fishtail or a more traditional flare.

 Variety of necklines and sleeve options